 - AEA: Academically Acceptable;

 - AEA: Academically Unacceptable; and

 - AEA: Not Rated Other.

+- AEA: Not Rated Data Integrity Issues.

-For a more detailed explanation of the accountability system, see the 2008 Accountability Manual available at www.tea.state.tx.us/perfreport/account/2008/manual/.
+For a more detailed explanation of the accountability system, see the 2010 Accountability Manual available at http://ritter.tea.state.tx.us/perfreport/account/2010/manual/